atykwonderland/atykwonderland/README.md

 <h1 align="center"><b> Alice Kang </b></h1>

 <p> Hi there 👋 My name is Alice Kang.
 I am a programmer addicted to coffee (input coffee &rarr; output code).
 I studied Computer Science, Math, and Linguistics at McGill University 🍁.
 Feel free to scroll down to find out more about me!</p>

-- 🔭 The Developer and Maintainer of the National Canadian OMERO instance

 <br>